Skip to content

 Rising insurance costs and the availability of water are major factors (as well as extreme heat and flooding).
 People are expected to move northward to escape the worst effects.

 There’s a great book that was published a few years ago that presages this topic, The World in 2050: Our Northern Future.
-It was a great read the, and now I might go back and read it again after listening to this podcast.
+It was a great read then, and now I might go back and read it again after listening to this podcast.

 There is a LOT that can be done to keep things from getting worse — and every tenth of a degree of warming prevented translates into economic loss prevented, reduced conflict, less pressure on global civilization, and fewer people displaced or killed.